microsoft/vscode-docs/docs/editor/custom-layout.md

 ---
 # Custom Layout

 Visual Studio Code comes with a simple user interface and convenient default layout.
 At the same time, VS Code provides options and settings to let you customize the UI layout to suite your preferences and work style.
-In this topic, we'll highlight the various UI customizations so you can display the views, editors, and panels in the way that's most productive for you.
+In this topic, we'll highlight various UI customizations so you can display the views, editors, and panels in the way that's most productive for you.

-If you are new to VS Code, you may want to start with the [user interface overview](/docs/getstarted/userinterface.md) or take a look at [Tips and Tricks](/docs/getstarted/tips-and-tricks.md) article.
+If you are new to VS Code, you may want to start with the [user interface overview](/docs/getstarted/userinterface.md) or take a look at the [Tips and Tricks](/docs/getstarted/tips-and-tricks.md) article.

-This article starts by discussing the [Workbench](#workbench) customizations that let you rearrange UI elements such as the Side bars, views, and panels.
+This article starts by discussing [Workbench](#workbench) customizations to rearrange UI elements such as the Side bars, views, and panels.
 Later in the article, we'll cover customization of the [Editor](#editor) region with editor groups, split editors, and editor tabs.

 ## Workbench